-Emergency eyewash and shower stations that are in the necessary locations and in working condition can keep an accidental situation from becoming a permanent impairment.
+Emergency eyewash and shower stations that are in the right spot and in good working order can keep an accidental situation from becoming a permanent impairment.
 Regulations state "where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use."
 (29 CFR 1910.151)